 What To Expect On The First Day

-Don’t change out the gauze until after the first hour, unless you have persistent bleeding.
-If you do need to change them, put the new gauze in place for 30 minutes.
-After that, you should be changing the gauze every 30 to 45 minutes.
+For almost everyone the bleeding will stop within the first 30 minutes.
+If after 30 minutes of firm pressure you are still bleeding; put the new gauze in place for an additional 30 minutes.
+After that, you should be changing the gauze every 30 to 45 minutes until the bleeding stops.

 Some symptoms you may experience in the first day include: